feO2x/Light.ExtendedPath/readme.md

 ## Overview 🔍

-Are you converting your .NET code base to run in Linux docker containerson Kubernetes?
-But you still have to deal with Windows file system paths persisted in your database and you are getting angry that the `System.IO.Path` class does not support the `\` character?
+Are you converting your .NET code base to run in Linux docker containers on Kubernetes?
+But you still have to deal with Windows file system paths persisted in your database, and you are getting angry that the `System.IO.Path` class does not support the `\` character on UNIX?
 This library will save your day!

 ## Contributing 🤝